-$F(1, 96) = 34.80, p < .001, \eta_p^2 = .27$.
-Moreover, targets that followed positive primes were evaluated more favorably than targets that followed neutral primes, F(1, 96) =20.33, p < .001, $\eta_p^2 = .18$, and targets that followed negative primes were evaluated less favorably than evaluations of targets that followed neutral primes, F(1, 96) = 12.96, p =.001, η_D^2 = .12.
+Target judgments.
+Data from five participants were incomplete and therefore excluded from the analysis.
+In addition, we excluded the data from 10 participants who used the same response key on more than 90% of the AMP trials (see Deutsch et al., 2009).
+The following analysis is based on the remaining 195 participants.
+The proportion of pleasant/familiar responses served as the dependent variable.
+A 3 (Prime Valence: positive vs. neutral vs. negative) \times 2 (Task: valence judgment vs. familiarity judgment) mixedmodel ANOVA revealed a significant main effect of Prime Valence, F(2, 386) = 28.36, p < .001, $\eta_p^2 = .13$, qualified by a significant two-way interaction of Prime Valence and Task, F(2, 386) = 10.89, p < .001, $\eta_p^2 = .05$ (see Figure 6).
+To specify this interaction, we conducted within-subjects ANOVAs comparing each level of Prime Valence within the valence-judgment condition and the familiarity-judgment condition, respectively.
+Within the valence-judgment condition, targets were evaluated more favorably when they followed a positive prime than when they followed a negative prime, F(1,96) = 34.80, p < .001, $\eta_p^2 = .27$.
+Moreover, targets that followed positive primes were evaluated more favorably than targets that followed neutral primes, F(1, 96) =20.33, p < .001, $\eta_p^2 = .18$, and targets that followed negative primes were evaluated less favorably than evaluations of targets that followed neutral primes, F(1,96) = 12.96, p = .001, $\eta_p^2 = .12$.
 A similar, albeit weaker, pattern emerged in the familiarity-judgment condition.
-Targets were judged as more familiar when they followed a positive prime than when they followed a negative prime, F(1, 97) = 6.95, p =.01, η_p^2 = .07.
-Familiarity judgments of targets that followed neutral primes were in-between, but these judgments did not significantly differ from judgments of targets that followed positive primes, F(1, 97) = 1.89, p = .17, $\eta_p^2 = .02$, and targets that followed negative primes, F(1, 97) = 2.59, $p = .11, \eta_p^2 = .03.$
+Targets were judged as more familiar when they followed a positive prime than when they followed a negative prime, F(1, 97) = 6.95, p = .01, $\eta_p^2 = .07$.
+Familiarity judgments of targets that followed neutral primes were in-between, but these judgments did not significantly differ from judgments of targets that followed positive primes, F(1, 97) = 1.89, p = .17, $\eta_p^2 =$.02, and targets that followed negative primes, F(1, 97) $= 2.59, p = .11, \eta_p^2 = .03.$

+Intention ratings.
 To investigate whether participants' judgments of the targets were related to self-reported use of the primes, we again calculated three priming scores (pos-neut{diff}, neut-neg{diff}, pos-neg{diff}) and analyzed their correlations with self-reported use of prime-valence.
-Self-reported use of prime-valence showed significant positive correlations with all three types of valence difference scores in the valence-judgment condition (r = .22, p = .03 for pos-neut{diff}; r = .31, p = .002 for neut-neg{diff}; r = .40, p < .001 for pos-neg{diff}).
-None of the three priming scores revealed a significant positive correlation to self-reported use of prime-valence in the familiarity-judgment condition (r = .15, p = .13 for pos-neut{diff}; r = -.19, p = .06 for neut-neg{diff}; r = -.06, p = .57 for pos-neg{diff}).
+Self-reported use of prime-valence showed significant positive correlations with all three types of valence difference scores in the valencejudgment condition (r = .22, p = .03 for pos-neut{diff}; r =.31, p = .002 for neut-neg{diff}; r = .40, p < .001 for posnegdiff).
+None of the three priming scores revealed a significant positive correlation to self-reported use of prime-valence in the familiarity-judgment condition (r =.15, p = .13 for pos-neut{diff}; r = -.19, p = .06 for neut neg{diff} ; r = -.06, p = .57 for pos-neg{diff}).9 provide accurate judgments of the targets in the familiarity-judgment condition, which has been shown to reduce priming effects in the AMP (see Eder & Deutsch, 2015).
+When we omitted the memory task in Experiment 6, we found a significant effect of prime-valence on judgments of target-familiarity, and this effect was unrelated to self-reported use of the prime-valence.

 Experiment 6 suggests that the failure to obtain a positivity-familiarity effect in our previous studies might have been due to the inclusion of a memory task before the AMP.
-This task might have induced a motivation to provide accurate judgments of the targets in the familiarity-judgment condition, which has been shown to reduce priming effects in the AMP (see Eder & Deutsch, 2015).
-When we omitted the memory task in Experiment 6, we found a significant effect of prime-valence on judgments of target-familiarity, and this effect was unrelated to self-reported use of the prime-valence.
+This task might have induced a motivation to